shahram444/CompLaB3D-GEMS/README.md

 # CompLaB3D-GEMS

-GEMS:
+# GEMS:
+# Geometry evolution: precipitation, dissolution
+# Equilibrium and kinetics:
-Geometry evolution, precipitation, dissolution Equilibrium and kinetics, the base chemistry these attach to Metabolism, flux balance analysis, GLPK and COBRApy Surrogates, the neural, symbolic and graph-network rate laws
+# Metabolism: flux balance analysis, GLPK and COBRApy
+# Surrogates: the neural, symbolic and graph-network rate laws

 A three-dimensional pore-scale reactive transport model.
 Lattice Boltzmann flow and solute transport are coupled to microbial growth, abiotic chemistry and